angie-clau/workshop-jsconfco/README.md

 	tns livesync ios --emulator --watch / tns livesync ios --watch
 	```

-13. Now, lt's create a partial file to use and import in our app.
+13. Now, let's create a partial file to use and import in our app.
 Open your `app/styles/_variables.scss` and paste the following code:

 	``` scss
 	//Colors